Bimal Krishna Matilal

-Bimal Krishna Matilal (1 June 1935 – 8 June 1991) was an eminent British-Indian philosopher whose writings presented the Indian philosophical tradition as a comprehensive system of logic incorporating most issues addressed by themes in Western philosophy.
-From 1977 to 1991, he was the Spalding Professor of Eastern Religion and Ethics at the University of Oxford.
+Bimal Krishna Matilal (1 June 1935 – 8 June 1991) was an eminent philosopher whose writings presented the Indian philosophical tradition as a comprehensive system of logic incorporating most issues addressed by themes in Western philosophy.
+Born in Calcutta, he lived and worked in Calcutta, Harvard, Toronto and Oxford.
+From 1977 to 1991, he served as the Spalding Professor of Eastern Religion and Ethics at the University of Oxford.

 Education

 Literate in Sanskrit from an early age, Matilal was also drawn towards Mathematics and Logic.
 He was trained in the traditional Indian philosophical system by leading scholars of the Sanskrit College, where he himself was a teacher from 1957 to 1962.
 He was taught by scholars like pandit Taranath Tarkatirtha and Kalipada Tarkacharya.
 He also interacted with pandit Ananta Kumar Nyayatarkatirtha, Madhusudan Nyayacharya and Visvabandhu Tarkatirtha.
-The upadhi (degree) of Tarkatirtha (master of Logic) was awarded to him in 1962.
+He was awarded the upadhi (degree) of Tarkatirtha (master of Logic) in 1962.

 While teaching at the Sanskrit College (an affiliated college of the University of Calcutta) between 1957 and 1962, Matilal came in contact with Daniel Ingalls, an Indologist at Harvard University, who encouraged him to join the PhD program there.
 Matilal secured a Fulbright fellowship and completed his PhD under Ingalls on the Navya-Nyāya doctrine of negation, between 1962 and 1965.
-During this period he also studied with Willard Van Orman Quine.
+During this period, he also studied with Willard Van Orman Quine.
 Subsequently, he was professor of Sanskrit at the University of Toronto, and in 1977 he was elected Spalding Professor at Oxford, succeeding Sarvepalli Radhakrishnan and Robert Charles Zaehner.